Korean Bamboo Salt, 9x Roasted | Purple Crystals |8.47 oz

 Is this real Korean bamboo salt?

 Yes.
-K-LAVA 9x Roasted Bamboo Salt is made in Korea by Insanga using the traditional method of sealing sun-dried sea salt in bamboo and firing it nine times over a pine-wood flame.
+K-LAVA 9x Roasted Bamboo Salt is made in Korea by Insanga using the traditional method of sealing sun-dried sea salt in bamboo and firing it nine times over a pine-wood flame, until the final roast turns it purple.
 Kosbee imports it directly and ships it to you from New Jersey.

 How do I take bamboo salt crystals?

-Most people let 1 to 2 crystals melt slowly in the mouth, since this is gentle on tooth enamel — don't bite them.
-You can also dissolve a pinch in water for an electrolyte drink, or crush a little over food as a finishing salt.
+Most people let 1 to 2 crystals melt slowly in the mouth rather than biting them, since they are hard, solid crystals.
+You can also dissolve a pinch in a glass of water, or crush a little over food as a finishing salt.
+Start with a small amount and adjust to taste.

 Why does it smell like sulfur or eggs?